 Washing film and paper

 When washing film and paper, it is imperative that you wash out as much of the fix and development by-products as possible.
-Inadequate washing causes staining with age and lowers the archival quality of the photographs and negatives.
+Inadequate washing will eventually cause staining and will always lower the archival quality of the photograph or negative.
 Do not cut corners at this stage of your work!

 A running water bath can be used for really effective washing of films and paper.
 With film, ensure the water is at 20C (plus or minus two degrees) but for paper, cold water is quite acceptable.

-We can test the flow rate by introducing a harmless dye into our wash water and timing how long it takes to clear.
-It should clear in less than 5 minutes.
+We can test the flow rate by introducing a harmless dye into our wash water and timing the length of time it takes to clear.
+It should be less than 5 minutes.
 Potassium Permanganate solution is often used for the dye.
-Hypo testers check for any residual fix and show the effectiveness of the wash.
-I have included one here.
-If you prefer, films can be washed thoroughly and conveniently using the Ilford inversion method below...
+Also see Archival Insurance.